-- 7. Obligations of Sabbatical Recipients: The recipient of a sabbatical leave incurs the following obligations: - a) to make every reasonable effort to fulfill the terms of the sabbatical; - b) to return to the University for a minimum of three years following the completion of the sabbatical leave; and - c) to file a detailed report on the actual results of their project with the Department Chair, the Dean, and the Vice President for Academic Affairs & Provost. - d) In cases where the sabbatical leave results in publishable material, the recipient/author shall pursue such possibilities forthrightly. - 8.
+- 7. Obligations of Sabbatical Recipients: The recipient of a sabbatical leave incurs the following obligations: - a) to make every reasonable effort to fulfill the terms of the sabbatical; - b) to return to the University for a minimum of one year following the completion of the sabbatical leave; and - c) to file a detailed report on the actual results of their project with the Department Chair, the Dean, and the Vice President for Academic Affairs & Provost. - d) In cases where the sabbatical leave results in publishable material, the recipient/author shall pursue such possibilities forthrightly. - 8.
 Additional Information: Sabbatical leave will not be granted to subsidize any form of work on advanced degrees or for work which is not directly related to the faculty member's teaching function at the University.
 Sabbatical leave is not intended to augment the recipient's income.
 Recipients may not use sabbatical leave time for teaching at another institution except in unusual cases specifically approved in advance.
 If part-time employment is contemplated while the primary purpose of the sabbatical is pursued, such work shall be in the proposal requesting leave.
-Receipt of an external grant to assist in accomplishing the purpose of the sabbatical (other than for tuition and related expenses for pursuing further education) shall result in a corresponding reduction of sabbatical leave compensation provided by the University.
-Time toward each new sabbatical begins immediately upon return to full-time service and completion of the project for which the sabbatical was granted.

-9. Contractual Obligation: Each person receiving a sabbatical leave will sign a contract setting forth the terms of the agreement and carrying the following provisions: If the person received funds from the University and leaves employment before the three full years after the completion of the project, the funds will be repaid at the following schedule: during the first year after completion of study - full amount to be repaid; during second year after completion of study - two-thirds of the amount to be repaid; and during third year after completion of study - one-third of the amount to be repaid.
-The amount is to be considered paid in full after three years of employment is completed.
+Receipt of an external grant to assist in accomplishing the purpose of the sabbatical (other than for tuition and related expenses for pursuing further education) shall result in a corresponding reduction of sabbatical leave compensation provided by the University. - 9.
+Contractual Obligation: Each person receiving a sabbatical leave will sign a contract setting forth the terms of the agreement and carrying the following provisions: If the person received funds from the University and leaves employment before the one full year after the completion of the project, the full amount of the funds will need to be repaid.
+The amount is to be considered paid in full after one year of employment is completed.